OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 This quality gate may also exist at whatever point the issue is detected.
 For instance, if you detect an issue by static analysis prior to build, the build system might prevent the software from building.
 However, deployment to production is always the final and mandatory quality gate.

-To set a threshold that is right your organisation, take into consideration:
+To set a threshold that is right your organization, take into consideration:

 - the threat model
 - the nature of applicable threats (i.e. skill level, motive, level of access, etc)